 The first and most important rule of the Wahls Protocol is to remove gluten and all dairy foods from the diet.
 This is because the proteins in gluten and dairy closely resemble the proteins in myelin.
 She believed this is the trigger for the Autoimmune System attacking the myelin sheath in Multiple Sclerosis.
 In a modern Western Society this is a huge lifestyle change and requires careful planning and determination to achieve.

 The Replacement Foods

-To compensate for the lack of carbohydrates and protein additional nutrition must be found from fruit and vegetable, not to mention organic meat and fish.
-Fish has long been considered as brain food and The Wahls Protocol goes a long way to confirm this belief.
+For us to compensate for the lack of carbohydrates and protein, additional nutrition must be found from fruit and vegetable, organic meat and fish.
+I have long considered fish as brain food and The Wahls Protocol goes a long way to confirm this belief.

 The Wahls Protocol provides suggested menu plans but doesn’t provide to much help in sourcing the necessary ingredients.
 Many of the foodstuffs are completely alien to me, but it is possible to find suitable alternatives.

 A Daily Diary